 Historic and Bungalow Style Homes

-When considering historic and bungalow style homes in College Park, buyers should review:
+When considering historic and bungalow style homes in College Park, I recommend buyers review:

 Renovated Homes